 Elementary teachers looking for lesson plans and activities for The Little Scarecrow Boy will love this post.
 It includes tons of helpful teaching ideas and resource recommendations.

 With themes of patience, perseverance and feelings, this The Little Scarecrow Boy picture book by Margaret Wise Brown is a favorite in 1st, 2nd and 3rd grade classrooms.
 You will love it too!
+It will become one of your favorite fall books you pull out year after year.

 Engage Your Students with The Little Scarecrow Boy Lesson Plans & Activities in 3 Easy Steps: